-In most fields of endeavor, a shorthand lexicon develops to promote the transfer of the most information in the shortest amount of time.
-The military lexicon is no exception.
-What is different is the amount of information that must be transmitted in a short amount of time due to operational considerations.
+In most fields of endeavor, a shorthand develops to promote the transfer of the most information in the shortest amount of time.
+Military lexicon is no exception.
+What is different is the amount of information that must be transmitted quickly due to operational considerations.

 Ali Baba: Generic Iraqi term for bad guy, be it insurgent or criminal.